jirmjos/LivoloMqttGate_RCSwitch/README.md

 (main topic path).../livolo/switch (1 ...
 30) / (0 or 1).

-Example for switching on switch 1.
+Example for switching on switch 01

-(main topic path).../livolo/switch1/1.
+(main topic path...)/livolo/switch01

-Topic: livolo.
+Payload: 1

-Subtopic: switch1 (01 to 99).
+Subtopic ... /livolo/switch(01 to 99)
-Command: 0 (OFF) or 1 (ON).
+Command: 0 (OFF) or 1 (ON)

 NOTE: Original idea and source code from https://github.com/SergeyKrutyko/RCSwitchMqttGate